-The problem that constantly occurred was that I didn’t plan out and schedule my day ahead of time.
+The problem that regularly occurred was that I didn’t plan out and schedule my day ahead of time.
 I just wanted to do everything at once.
 If I didn’t finish a task, I would leave it to the next day, on top of others I did not get to.
 I never gave myself a time slot to work on my blog.
 There were times where I would not touch my computer for days.
 I would end up feeling discouraged and get mad at myself for not being more productive.
-The problem was, I just didn’t know how to be productive working from home, since I’ve never done it before.
+The problem was, I didn’t know how to be productive working from home since I’ve never done it before.

 One day, I finally put my foot down.
 I came up with a game plan to get myself more organized.
 Here are only 5 tips (that’s all you need) on how I became more productive when working from home, and how you can do, too, while also making sure your homemaking tasks get completed.

 How To Be Productive When Working From Home: